umwrit350sp17/Team-5/Outline.md

  The multimedia content will include before and after photos to show the details this software has to offer.
 We will also be including a video example that shows the various ways in which you can edit and how to do so.

+ There will be 7 steps listed with pictures for additional support.
+ 1. Cloning objects
+ 2. Photo Enhancement
+ 3. Layers
+ 4. Digital Retouching
+ 5. Customize Interface
+ 6. Brighten up specific sectors of an image to create contrast or better lighting
+ 7. Fix distroted images

+ 3. Conclusion

+ In order to ensure that our consumers are utilizing and understanding the full optimization we will provide a technology link for support and inquires.
+Although, we are confident and hopeful with our videos and screenshots.